CLOSE READING INFERENCE MYSTERY: WHO STOLE THE DONUTS?

 Anderson works at the Starfield Tribune newspaper.
 Knowing it will be another long night at the office, he decides to pick up donuts for him and his colleagues to enjoy in the break room later.
 However, when returning to the break room where he briefly left them unattended, Anderson discovers the donuts are missing.
 Your students need to determine who stole them.

-- A variety of clues that require students to close read and use their inference skills.
+➡️ A Variety of Clues and Evidence: Students will receive a variety of texts in different forms that include clues and evidence.
+Students must read the text closely and use their inference skills to analyze each of the clues.
 There is a transcribed interview, an email, a review of a donut shop, a profile on a crossword puzzle writer, a donut-themed crossword puzzle, a newspaper staff memo, a text message, a poster for a football game, and a picture with a handwritten note.

 - Start by putting up the poster on your door to build anticipation when students enter the room.
 When students enter, put them in small groups, so they can work together to try to solve the mystery.